kmcasi/Python_Kivy/UIX/TextInput/README.md

 > **Reason:** I do not update it right now.
 You will know if is update, by checking if this warning note was erased.
 >
 > :tv: Status:
-> :dna: Working on keyboard scrolling.
+> :dna: Working on: *Scroll bars with out loseing keyboard scrolling.*
 > (:test_tube: Fixing bugs.)
 > <!-- - [ ] :test_tube: Working on documentation. -->